 Tip: If you have time to see more of the country than just the capital (lucky you!), this article walks you through some of the best places to visit in Malaysia so you can create a perfect itinerary!

-On this tour, you'll explore the cultural and historical neighborhood of Kampung Baru.
+Make your way to the Kampung Baru neighborhood to explore a cultural and historical hub of KL that is unlike any other part of the city.
 You'll get to see some of the last remaining traditional houses in the city, juxtaposed next to modern skyscrapers, which is quite a cool sight.

-Shah told us that within the next few years, most of the traditional Malay houses will be torn down for new developments, so if you're lucky enough to be in the city before this happens, be sure to check them out!
+We’ve been told that within the next few years, most of the traditional Malay houses will be torn down for new developments, so if you're lucky enough to be in the city before this happens, be sure to check them out!

-2. Float Past Magical Fireflies on the Selangor River
+2. Take a Firefly Boat Ride on the Selangor River

 If you prefer nature to big cities, we have an idea that might excite you.
 There are few places in the world where you can experience the magic of synchronous fireflies (a.k.a. a ton of these magical insects glowing in unison on one tree or bush).
 Check out this article from BBC Travel for more info on this phenomenon, plus some sweet pictures!